PackeTsar/meraki-cli/README.md

 ## A Few Starting Commands

-Once you have your new key, try printing out you list organizations with the command `meraki -k API_KEY_HERE organizations getOrganizations`, substituting in your API key.
+Once you have your new key, try printing out your organizations with the command `meraki -k API_KEY_HERE organizations getOrganizations`, substituting in your API key.
 This will print out a formatted table of your organizations.
+If you saved your API key as an environment variable, you can exclude the `-k` argument and simply issue `meraki organizations getOrganizations`.

 Take one of your organization ID numbers and look at the networks in it with `meraki organizations getOrganizationNetworks --organizationId 123456`